-Almost any type of investment within an individual retirement account (IRA) is allowed, including stocks, bonds, mutual funds, annuities, unit investment trusts (ITU), exchange-traded funds (ETFs), and even real estate.
+Almost any type of investment within an individual retirement account (IRA) is allowed, including stocks, bonds, mutual funds, annuities, unit investment trusts (ITU), exchange-traded funds (ETFs), real estate, and even IRA physical Gold.
 The traditional IRA is one of the best options in the toolbox for saving for retirement.
 You can open a traditional IRA at a bank or brokerage agency, and the investment universe is open to you.
 But that freedom comes with responsibility.
 Traditional IRAs have many rules: they break one and you could face a penalty.

 However, follow those rules and you may end up with a lot of changes in the future.
 Once you contribute to an IRA, you literally have thousands of investment options.
 You can choose whatever stocks, bonds or funds you want, or you can keep part of the money in cash, certificates of deposit, or money market accounts.
 Ed Slott, IRA IRA expert, explains the most common IRA mistakes and the missed opportunities you can avoid.

 The bottom line is that by knowing how an IRA works, you can understand why they're a great way to save for retirement, and you can also make a smart decision when it comes to selecting the type of IRA that's best for you and which broker to use.
 If you don't qualify to deduct your IRA contributions, you can still accumulate money up to the annual limit in a traditional IRA.
 But keep in mind that making non-deductible contributions to an IRA will complicate your life when it's time to withdraw funds from your IRA.
 Non-spousal beneficiaries who inherited an IRA (either a traditional IRA or a Roth IRA) after that date must now withdraw money from the account within a decade.

 Traditional IRA Once again, retirement savers won't be able to contribute more to traditional IRAs this year, but there may be changes in the way they work.
 With that in mind, here's an overview of how different types of IRAs work, how IRAs work in terms of withdrawals, eligibility and investment making, and how to open an IRA.